paulcolon/js_basics/README.md

 # js_basics

-this a practice file, to help understand where things appear as I go along
+this is a practice file, to help understand where things appear as I go along